Living in a flat and playing an instrument (or being a heavy metal enthusiast), don’t often go peacefully hand in hand.

 To ensure the best use of space, the building was an irregular trapezoid shape, following the line of the garden’s perimeter fence.

 The external dimensions were finalised at approx 3.5m x 2.75m with one shorter side.
-See dimensions flat plan below.
+See 2D dimension plan below.

-This particular client lived in a flat, and so did not benefit from having permitted development rights that they would if they owned house.
+This particular client lived in a flat, and so did not benefit from having permitted development rights that they would if the property were a house.
 This meant that they had to seek full planning consent for a garden building that wouldn’t normally require it.
-On this occasion the client had already obtained permissions but Vivid Green to also provide a full turnkey service and are highly efficient at getting the planning sorted on your behalf – including all of the drawings that would normally require costly help from an architect.
+On this occasion the client had already obtained permissions, however Vivid Green can also provide a full turnkey service, and are highly efficient at getting the planning sorted on your behalf – including all of the drawings that would normally require costly help from an architect.

-A warm, modern and sustainable Western Red Cedar cladding was used to finish the building.
+A warm, modern and sustainable Thermowood cladding was used to finish the building.

 The build took just three weeks from start to finish.